MicrosoftDocs/architecture-center/docs/microservices/domain-analysis.md

 - While a drone is in flight, the Drone entity sends DroneStatus events that describe the drone's location and status (in-flight, landed).

-- The Delivery entity sends DeliveryStatus events whenever the status of a delivery changes.
-These include DeliveryCreated, DeliveryRescheduled, DeliveryInTransit, and DeliveryComplete.
+- The Delivery entity sends DeliveryTracking events whenever the stage of a delivery changes.
+These include DeliveryCreated, DeliveryRescheduled, DeliveryHeadedToDropoff, and DeliveryCompleted.

 Notice that these events describe things that are meaningful within the domain model.
 They describe something about the domain, and aren't tied to a particular programming language construct.